suny-downstate-medical-center/netpyne/doc/source/reference.rst

 Each item of the ``popParams`` ordered dictionary consists of a key and value.
 The key is an arbitrary label for the population, which will be assigned to all cells as the tag ``popLabel``, and can be used as condition to apply specific connectivtiy rules.

-The value will in turn consist of a dictionary with the parameters of the population, an includes the following fields:
+The value consists in turn of a dictionary with the parameters of the population, an includes the following fields:

-* **popLabel** - An arbitrary label for this population assigned to all cells; can be used to as condition to apply specific connectivtiy rules.

 * **cellType** - Arbitrary cell type attribute/tag assigned to all cells in this population; can be used as condition to apply specific cell properties. e.g. 'Pyr' (for pyramidal neurons) or 'FS' (for fast-spiking interneurons)